rathukugan/ClassChat/doc/phase1/user_stories.md

 **Priority:** high
 **Difficulty:** low

-As an instructor I want to encourage all members of the class to have an equal oppourtunity to ask questions so that each student feels like they understand the material.
+As an instructor I want to encourage all members of the class to have an equal opportunity  to ask questions so that each student feels like they understand the material.

 **Priority:** high
 **Difficulty:** low

-As an exceptional, shy student I want to ask a high - level question without distrupting the class to furthur my understanding and interest in the subject.
+As an exceptional, shy student I want to ask a high - level question without disrupting  the class to further my understanding and interest in the subject.

 **Priority:** med
 **Difficulty:** med